pjanec/dirigent/README.md

 The dependencies are checked among both local and remote applications.

 #### Individual applications control
-Applications can also be terminated or restarted, either individually or all-at-once.
+Applications can be launched, terminated or restarted, either individually or all-at-once.

 An application that is supposed to run continuously can be automatically restarted after unexpected termination or crash.